StefanSchroeder/Golang-NestedDatastructures-Tutorial/chapter01.markdown

 In the first chapter we want to create arrays of arrays.
 Because slices and arrays are handled very similarly, slices are handled here as well.

-Please note that a complete source code file is available at the same locaiton where you found this markdown page.
+Please note that a complete source code file is available at the same location where you found this markdown page.

 ## Create ##